nick3499/radio_streams_vlc/README.md

  MMMM   "W" YMM   ""` MMMMP"`  MMM  "YMMMMMP"
 ```

-The ASCII art above comes `ascii_radio.txt` which was generated using `pyfiglet`.
+The ASCII art above comes from `ascii_radio.txt` which was generated using `pyfiglet`.
 A `with open()` block was used to print the ASCII art from the text stream line by line.

 ## Interface